 So, CBD is having a moment.

-This CBD + ADHD guide is here to give you the scoop.
+This CBD and ADHD guide is here to give you the scoop.

 Cannabidiol oil is available in a variety of forms:

-A 2017 clinical data review published in Cannabis and Cannabinoid Research found promising positive effects of the compound.
-This review confirmed that cannabidiol is indeed safe, with fewer adverse side effects than comparable medications.
-Though the review focused on epilepsy and psychosis, the safety and efficacy findings can apply to all uses.
+A 2017 clinical data review published in Cannabis and Cannabinoid Research found promising positive effects of the compound.1 It confirmed that cannabidiol is safe, with fewer adverse side effects than comparable medications.

 Participants also demonstrated small but promising improvements in: